e-goldman/stock_split_finder/README.md

 This program can read a file containing a history of stock splits for multiple companies and constructs a dictionary of the essential information.

-Next it will lines from a file containing closing stock prices by date for any number of companies, locate the correct stock split ratio in the dictionary, if any, and write a new file with all of the information from the old prices file plus the splits.
+Next it will read lines from a file containing closing stock prices by date for any number of companies, locate the correct stock split ratio in the dictionary, if any, and write a new file with all of the information from the old prices file plus the splits.
 If no splits are found, a line gets a split ratio of 1.